campus-experts/spring-2017/communities/sussex-hackers/community-assessment.md

 - Is there water or snacks available nearby?

 ### Communication
-Facebook and Whatsapp chat.
+- Currently; Barely active Facebook and Whatsapp chat.
+- Ideally; Active groups/chats.

 ### Culture
-Currently the community is inward facing.
-It has been described as Cliqué-y and uninviting.
+- Currently the community is inward facing.
+Few attempts have been made to branch across the year gaps.
-- How welcoming is your community to new people and new ideas?
-The group at present in unflexable and this needs work.
-Available space however is extremely flexable, on campus.
-- What happens if there is a disagreement?
-- How flexible is the space for different types of presentations and meetings?
+- The community is welcoming to those that make an attempt, but doesn't make an external effort.
+- Spaces on campus are extremely flexible.
+Rooms are available from small workshop rooms, to large lecture theatres.

-- Policies or procedures?
+-- Policies or procedures?
-A code of conduct exists for HackSoc, and I would like to incorperate this into the community as a standard
+A code of conduct exists for HackSoc, and I would like to incorporate this into the community as a standard.

-- How will you personally handle it?
+-- How will you personally handle it?
-Unsure.
+Moderating.
+Users will be warn/banned if they fail to follow the rules.

+-- What happens if there is a disagreement?
+In the event of a breach of the code of conduct, users will be warned/banned, failing a breach, the issue will be looked into, but if no wrong doing has happened, I would ask that they refrain from communicating.
+Follow ups will be made.